 MOLN MONDAY DEADLINE: ROSEN, RESPECTED INVESTOR COUNSEL, Encourages Molecular Partners AG Investors to Secure Counsel Before Important September 12 Deadline in Securities Class Action – MOLN

-NEW YORK, Sept.
-10, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Molecular Partners AG MOLN: (i) pursuant and/or traceable to the offering documents issued in connection with the Company's initial public offering conducted on or about June 16, 2021 (the "IPO"); and/or (ii) between June 16, 2021 and April 26, 2022, both dates inclusive (the "Class Period"), of the important September 12, 2022 lead plaintiff deadline.
+/EIN News/ -- NEW YORK, Sept.
+10, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Molecular Partners AG (NASDAQ: MOLN): (i) pursuant and/or traceable to the offering documents issued in connection with the Company’s initial public offering conducted on or about June 16, 2021 (the “IPO”); and/or (ii) between June 16, 2021 and April 26, 2022, both dates inclusive (the “Class Period”), of the important September 12, 2022 lead plaintiff deadline.

 SO WHAT: If you purchased Molecular Partners securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.